 Ada Bertha, Manchester, 4th of July 1868.

 Royal Artillery Barracks, Cheriton, Kent

-The 1881 Census Return shows Joseph Malone as a Riding Master, aged 46, born at Eccles, Lancashire, with his wife, Eliza, aged 44, born at Boston, Lincolnshire, and six children: three sons and three daughters. the two eldest of these being born in the East Indies.
+The 1881 Census Return shows Joseph Malone as a Riding Master, aged 46, born at Eccles, Lancashire, with his wife, Eliza, aged 44, born at Boston, Lincolnshire, and six children: three sons and three daughters.
+The two eldest of were born in the East Indies.

 Two Domestic Servants were also shown.